 Some farms are already experimenting with creating CBG flower derived from a hemp strain, which is dominant in CBG over other cannabinoids.
 It’s early, but it looks like the prohibitive cost of this compound is temporary.

-In respect to the potential benefits of CBG, research paints a picture which clearly requires more investigation.
+With respect to the potential benefits of CBG, research paints a picture that clearly requires more investigation.
 It’s likely across the next five years we will learn more about CBG and cannabinoids in general, to conclude what their potential uses might be.